Baxtrom/bx01/README.md

 ![Fully_Assembled2](https://github.com/Baxtrom/bx01/assets/152244482/e0b6d013-c037-442b-86c9-37bb19da8384)

 The layout, case and plate have all been designed by me.
-The keyboard runs on an Arduino Pro Micro running custom QMK firmware and has VIA support.
+The keyboard runs on an Arduino Pro Micro running custom QMK firmware and has VIA support (I have made a complete guide on building qmk firmware from scratch, you can find it at setup.md).
 The current layout has 4 layers, 3 of which are mostly empty, but I plan on adding more later.
 There is no lighting but it can easily be added.
 The wiring is all done without solder.

 The case has risers for the pro micro and it clicks/locks in place pretty solidly.
 The plate is 1.5 mm thick (mx switch spec) which allows the switches and the stabilizers to click in.
 The plate and case attach together with screws to minimize any flex.
 They were both designed in blender and printed on an Ender 3 in pla at 0.2mm layer height and have pretty good tolerances.
 I also quickly made some cable combs for easier cable management (see /photos folder).
 The only part I didn't design is the hot-swap sockets, which were made by Jan Lunge (https://github.com/JanLunge/keyboards/blob/main/hotswap_socket/hotswap_mx__compact.stl) and work great in this project.